gvwilson/thirdbit/teaching/biblio.md

 *   <span id="w3c-accessibility">[W3C2017]</span> W3C Web Accessibility Initiative: "How to Make Presentations Accessible to All."  <https://www.w3.org/WAI/training/accessible>, accessed May 2017.

-*   <span id="watters-monsters">[Watters2014]</span> <span class="changed" markdown="1">Audrey Watters: _[The Monsters of Education Technology](https://www.amazon.com/Monsters-Education-Technology-Audrey-Watters/dp/1505225051/)_.
+*   <span id="watters-monsters">[Watters2014]</span> Audrey Watters: _[The Monsters of Education Technology](https://www.amazon.com/Monsters-Education-Technology-Audrey-Watters/dp/1505225051/)_.
 CreateSpace, 2014, 978-1505225051. _A collection of essays about the history of educational technology and the exaggerated claims repeatedly made for it.
-There's more criticism than prescription, but the former is well-informed and sharp-edged._</span>
+There's more criticism than prescription, but the former is well-informed and sharp-edged._

 *   <span id="wiggins-mctighe">[Wiggins2005]</span> G.P.
 Wiggins and J. McTighe: _[Understanding by Design](https://www.amazon.com/Understanding-Design-Grant-Wiggins/dp/1416600353/)_.
 Association for Supervision and Curriculum Development, 2005, 978-1416600350. _A lengthy presentation of reverse instructional design._